A microscopic theory of Curzon-Ahlborn heat engine

 \global\long \theenumi{\roman{enumi}}

 \global\long \labelenumi{(\theenumi)}

-\textit{Realization of Curzon-Ahlborn engine based on a Brownian particle.}---With the model introduced above, we study the EMP of such a microscopic Brownian engine and formulate a microscopic theory of the Brownian CA engine.
-Based on Curzon and Ahlborn's derivation \citep{curzon1975efficiency}, we summarize the preconditions of the CA engine as follows \begin{enumerate} \item \textbf{Endoreversibility.} The state of the working substance of the engine can be described by an effective temperature. \item \textbf{Newton's cooling law.} The heat flux between the working substance and the heat bath is proportional to the temperature difference. \item \textbf{Constant temperature difference.} During the isothermal expansion (compression) process, the effective temperature of the working substance remains at a constant value $\theta_{H}\:(\theta_{C})$ different from that of the heat bath $T_{H}\,(T_{C})$. \item \textbf{Virtual reversible Carnot cycle.} The heat engine operates like a reversible Carnot engine between two virtual heat baths at temperatures $\theta_{C}$ and $\theta_{H}$, respectively. \end{enumerate} According to Eqs. (\ref{eq:MB},\ref{eq:dotthetatemperature}), our setup satisfies preconditions (\ref{item1}) and (\ref{item2}).
-In the supplementary material, we prove that the optimal cycle corresponding to the maximum power is exactly the CA cycle satisfying preconditions (\ref{item3}) and (\ref{item4}).
+\textit{Realization of Curzon-Ahlborn engine based on a Brownian particle.}---With the model introduced above, we study the EMP of such a microscopic Brownian engine and formulate a microscopic theory of the CA engine.
+To construct a finite-time Carnot cycle, two heat baths at different temperatures $T_{i},\:i=H,C$ are required in the hot and the cold isothermal processes.
+The (effective) friction coefficients $\gamma_{i}$ ($\Gamma_{i}$) may be different in the two processes.
+Based on Curzon and Ahlborn's derivation \citep{curzon1975efficiency}, we summarize the preconditions of the CA engine as follows \begin{enumerate} \item \textbf{Endoreversibility }\citep{Hoffmann1997}\textbf{.} The state of the working substance of the engine can be described by an effective temperature. \item \textbf{Newton's cooling law (or linear heat transfer law).} The heat flux between the working substance and the heat bath is proportional to the temperature difference. \item \textbf{Constant temperature difference.} During the isothermal expansion (compression) process, the effective temperature of the working substance remains at a constant value $\theta_{H}\:(\theta_{C})$ different from that of the heat bath $T_{H}\,(T_{C})$. \item \textbf{Internal reversible Carnot cycle.} All irreversibilities are associated with the heat exchange between the working substance and the heat baths while the adiabatic processes remain reversible \citep{Hernandez2014}.
+The heat engine operates like a reversible Carnot engine between two virtual heat baths at temperatures $\theta_{C}$ and $\theta_{H}$, respectively. \item \textbf{Constant heat capacity }\citep{Johal2021}\textbf{ and cooling rate} \citep{Apertet2017}\textbf{. }Both the heat capacity of the working substance and the cooling rate are independent of the temperature and the work parameters. \end{enumerate} According to Eqs. (\ref{eq:MB}) and (\ref{eq:dotthetatemperature}), our setup fulfills requirements (\ref{item1}) and (\ref{item2}).
+In supplementary material, we prove that the optimal cycle corresponding to the maximum power is exactly the CA cycle satisfying preconditions (\ref{item3}) and (\ref{item4}).
+Precondition (\ref{item5}) is guaranteed by the generalized equipartition theorem and the highly underdamped condition.